As of 1 July 2013 all councils in Victoria have been directed to charge the Fire Services Property Levy.

 - fixed component of $116 for residential and $226 for commercial, industrial, and primary production properties

 - variable component calculated as a percentage of the capital improved value of a property.
 The variable component will be set by the State Government.

 The Government will fund $50 for concession holders currently qualified for rate rebates.
-Many properties exempt from rates (places of worship and RSL Clubs) will have to pay the levy.
+Many properties exempt from rates (places of worship and RSL Clubs, etc) will have to pay the levy.

 The levy will be listed on Council rate notices, collected by Council and paid to the State Government.
 The levy will not be included in Council’s budgets because it is not Council’s money.

 The levy will be based on property value rather than fire risk.
 Municipalities with high property values but low fire risk are expected to pay more overall.
 Actual outcomes will vary from property to property.

 For more information about the Fire Services Levy Department of Treasury and Finance call State Revenue Office, Customer Service on 132 161.

 Map below: Dark grey - MFB area.
 Light grey - CFA area.